Anxiety After Mushroom Trip – One Year Later

 I will share more about what helped me to deal with anxiety after my trip below, but first, let me tell you what happened.

-Magic mushrooms have powerful healing properties.
+Magic mushrooms are known for their powerful healing properties.
 This is an artwork I created honoring the Mexican shaman Maria Sabina.

 What happened during the trip?